Iran urges UN court to halt 'economic strangulation' by US - Journal du Cameroun

 – ‘Irreparable prejudice’ –

-The US measures have added to Iran’s economic woes, helping to fuel strikes and protests from across the country and political spectrum.
+The US measures have added to Iran’s economic woes, fuelling strikes and protests across the country and political spectrum.

-In the latest blow, Iran’s parliament impeached Economy Minister Masoud Karbasian on Sunday.
+The sanctions target financial transactions and imports of raw materials, cars and aircraft among other things.

-Tehran filed its case before the ICJ in late July, calling on the Hague-based tribunal’s judges to order the immediate lifting of sanctions pending a definitive ruling.
+A second wave of punitive measures is due to hit Iran in early November, targeting its vital energy sector including oil exports.

 – ‘One-sided deal’ –

 The ICJ is expected to take a couple of months to decide whether to grant Tehran’s request for a provisional ruling.
-A final decision in the case may take years.
+A final decision could take years.

 The 2015 deal was signed by Iran and the five permanent members of the United Nations Security Council plus Germany.